 Take it from professional model Dane Halo: “Don’t be afraid to say no. Your self-respect is more important, and your safety is paramount.”

 As a first time model, you won’t have the same insider knowledge as the more seasoned professional models in your area.
 There are a lot of agencies, scouts, photographers, and other industry folks out there who will offer you jobs that seem too good to be true – and that’s often because they are.
 You may not know yet who you can trust and who might be known for taking advantage of models, financially… or otherwise.

 Even if you’re just starting out and building your portfolio, that doesn’t mean you shouldn’t trust your gut.
 Don’t feel guilty about turning something down if you notice any red flags.

 A lot of models recommend bringing a friend to shoots.
-You’ll feel a bit more safe, with the added benefit of encouragement and support.
+You’ll feel safer with having someone present that you know and trust.